pythonanywhere/flask-tutorials/tutorial-2.md

 Without going into too much detail, what we do is "hash" and "salt" the passwords, which means that the passwords themselves aren't going to be stored in the `User` objects -- instead, a cryptographic string that pretty-much uniquely identifies the password will be.
-For more details, there's
+For more details, here's
 [an excellent article from the Guardian on hashing and salting](https://www.theguardian.com/technology/2016/dec/15/passwords-hacking-hashing-salting-sha-2)

-Having added that, we need to import the hash functions, plus another one that we're about to use:
+Having added that, we need to import the hash functions, plus another one that we're about to use, by adding this line just after the imports from `flask_login`:

     from werkzeug.security import check_password_hash, generate_password_hash